dinu90/minimum_designcenter_test/README.md

-# minimum_designcenter_test
-Minimum - Sample Repository for Design Center
+# Demo repository for bash